MikeBeaulieu/MikeBeaulieu.github.io/_statusupdates/2016-04-01-referral-partners.md

 title: Referral Partners Project
 status: active
 type: Project
-summary: We decided on the Trade Screen enhancement needed to support the project.
-Received feedback from Annelies and Steve L.
+summary: Bill has been evaluating our first version of the Commission Reports from the first week of production data and has identified issues and reviewed with the team.
-updated: 2016-05-27 9:25:00
+updated: 2016-06-03 9:25:00
 ---

 test